XUANTIE-RV/riscv-matrix-extension-spec/README.md

 RISC-V Matrix Extension Specification is kept in ./spec.
 User guide and reference manual for RISC-V Matrix Extension tools are kept in ./doc.

-We will also release our latest documentation in the Releases.

 The final documents form of PDF can be generated using the `make` command under corresponding folder.
 The generation method of each document is as follows.

 | Folder | Command     |     Documents |